 C. What are the corresponding economic, legal, and governance drivers?

-The hub brings together a broad spectrum of disciplinary expertise with system-analytical and transformational knowledge of researchers at Utrecht University and works closely together with stakeholders from industry, government and civil society.
-Researchers’ academic disciplines span renewable energy systems, physics, chemistry, geology, climate policy, innovation studies, governance, economics and law work together in a transdisciplinary research process with partners.
+The hub brings together a broad spectrum of disciplinary expertise with system-analytical and transformational knowledge of researchers at Utrecht University.
+The researchers work together closely with stakeholders from industry, government and civil society in a transdisciplinary research process.
+Researchers’ academic disciplines span renewable energy systems, physics, chemistry, geology, climate policy, innovation studies, governance, economics and law.

-The hub will explore novel ways to share, validate, and co-create knowledge using transdisciplinary approaches.
+The hub explores novel ways to share, validate, and co-create knowledge using transdisciplinary approaches.
 It intends to look across sectoral and often ‘siloed’ energy technologies within specific industrial settings in the Netherlands.
 The results will also be relevant for industry transitions globally.